quackduck/devzat/Admin's Manual.md

     compact_mode: true # optional: disables avatars so messages take up less vertical space
 ```

-#### Using the WolfRam Alpha integration
-<sup>Original instructions from : https://github.com/quackduck/devzat-wolframbot<sub>

-Devzat now has support for the WolfRam Alpha API, enabling users to ask questions and get answers straight from the terminal!
-To get started, you just need to create a WolfRam Alpha account and get your API key.

-1. Download the repo (`git clone https://github.com/quackduck/devzat-wolframbot`)
-2. Compile with `go build`
-3. Set the environment variables `WOLFRAM_APP_ID` (get the free API [here](https://products.wolframalpha.com/api)) and `DEVZAT_TOKEN` (ask the server admin to grant you one).
-4. Run `./wolframbot <host>:<port>`

-You should see the following message in the chat if everything was set up right:
-`wolfram: I am online.`

 #### Using the Twitter integration

 Devzat supports sending updates about who is online to Twitter.
 You need to make a new Twitter app through a [Twitter developer account](https://developer.twitter.com/en/apply/user)